 When working with legacy software, it is important to establish everything related to DevOps and other practices that are not directly related to development.
 The good idea is to prescribe a specific release procedure, each step of which will be strictly documented.
 Only then the process becomes predictable and transparent for each of the participants.

 The release procedure can be the following.
 When development finishes and phases of testing are completed, you contact DevOps.
 Then we discuss all the changes (we inform about all databases and configurations).
 If something goes wrong, the release rollback procedure is started.

 The last stage is a code review.
 It is good practice if more than one person reviews each part of the code.
 Even in a powerful team, the code review process necessarily reveals some flaws.
 Sometimes the worst is found by the third or fourth reviewer.
 But to avoid excessive fanaticism, it is necessary to agree on how much review is enough to consider the feature ready.

 Software migration is moving from using one operating environment to another, which is generally considered the best.
-Migration is the best option for a legacy system.
+Migration is the best option for legacy software.
 In this case, system migration allows companies to move to a new level of efficiency.
 The use of modern technologies will allow in the shortest possible time to scale legacy systems’ performance.
 Thanks to this, the technology will be supported for a long time, and it is much easier and cheaper than working with legacy code.

 Migration of legacy systems offers a variety of benefits:

 Products that are not worth migrating include, perhaps, some complex products that won’t be updated anymore and are used by a limited number of users.
 Then at the appropriate workplaces, you’ll have to use outdated versions of browsers that support Flash.

 It may actually work with legacy software, but this is extremely short-sighted.
 If you have legacy system, we highly recommend migration to modern and actively developing technologies.
 And we even can assist you with that!